kubernetes-sigs/kube-scheduler-simulator/docs/env-variables.md

 Please refer [docker-compose.yml](./docker-compose.yml) as an example use.

-`Port`: This is the port number on which kube-scheduler-simulator server is started.
+`Port`: (required) This is the port number on which kube-scheduler-simulator server is started.
+It's default value is `1212`.

-`EtcdURL`: This is the URL for etcd.
+`EtcdURL`: (required) This is the URL for etcd.
 The simulator runs kube-apiserver internally, and the kube-apiserver uses this etcd.
+It's default value is `http://simulator-etcd:2379`.

 `FrontendURL`: This URL represents the URL web UI started.
 The simulator and internal kube-apiserver set the origin as the allowed origin for `CORS_ALLOWED_ORIGIN_LIST`.

-`KUBECONFIG`: This is for the beta feature "Existing cluster Importing".
+`KUBECONFIG`: (required) This is for the beta feature "Existing cluster Importing".
 This variable is used to find Kubeconfig required to access your cluster for importing resources to scheduler simulator.

-`KUBE_API_HOST`: This is the host of kube-apiserver which the simulator starts internally.
+`KUBE_API_HOST`: (required) This is the host of kube-apiserver which the simulator starts internally.

-`KUBE_SCHEDULER_CONFIG_PATH`: The path to a KubeSchedulerConfiguration file.
+`KUBE_SCHEDULER_CONFIG_PATH`: (required) The path to a KubeSchedulerConfiguration file.
 If passed, the simulator will start the scheduler with that configuration.
 Or, if you use web UI, you can change the configuration from the web UI as well.

+`ExternalImportEnabled`: This variable indicates whether the simulator will import resources from an existing cluster or not.

 ## For Web UI